alakra/weather-forecasts/README.md

 ## Client Features

 The client offers a easy to use query interface and will hand back data to you in hashes, arrays and XML documents.

-Other features:

-  * Validates requests and data types on execution of requests (will raise contextual errors on poorly formed data in queries)
+Validates requests and data types on execution of requests (will raise contextual errors on poorly formed data in queries)

 ## Runtime Dependencies